dreamcatcher-tech/network/ideas/Interpulse/Protocol/Pulsecramming Datastructure referenced by pulseId.md

 Fastest possible is getting server assisted walk, but this incremental approach is best for distribution.
 Would simply be boosting the bitswap blocks by pushing blocks out that were not asked for, then the receiver checks that the boost asked for them.

 Basically start a raw bitswap walk of the latest Pulse, while also sending out a Lift request for that Pulse.
 Servers know how far along the bitswap walk got, and boost extra blocks on top of that.

+Because the Pulse contains only the diff, then we could sync by fetching all the Pulses from latest back until the last one we had.
+This would avoid any superseded Pulses.

+In fact, this could be managed entirely clientside at the cost of a single extra RTT: fetch the lastest Pulse, then walk it fully, fetching the Pulses we do not already have from the network.
+All we are doing is checking if we have a Pulse on disk already, if not, fetch from network.
+Any intermediate Pulse since our last sync that is not needed will not be fetched.
+If we fully walk it, then we don't mind if we didn't fully walk the previous Pulse before we crashed, as this will be recovered from disk first, then from network.

+Might still be faster to provide a boost from the server where we know what you will ask for next, and so we start sending pulses down faster - hopefully this is not as important with Crams, since a Cram already sends down more info than you strictly needed.

 ## Pulse request sharding
 Server boosted requests can provide both a key range, or a lineage range.
 This can be altered as other servers under perform or shed load.